-Read Around the Block 2016
+Read Around the Block 2017

-Read Around the Block 2016 marks the third year that student leaders were involved in a special way.
-Secondary school teachers nominated rising juniors and seniors who they thought would make exceptional discussion leaders for this project, based on their classwork, extracurricular activities, and character.
-The student leaders attended a training session over the summer where they learned how to lead a book discussion, how to involve all students, how to work with the adult readers in their groups, and how to foster an environment of respect for all.
+The tabs on the side show the books that will be read for Read Around the Block 2017.
+A new group of books is used each year, so students' discussion experiences are varied and their reading is constantly being challenged.
+Read Around the Block 2017 marks the fourth year that student leaders are involved in a special way.
+Rising juniors and seniors who were selected based on their classwork, extracurricular activities, and character, will serve as discussion leaders for this project.
+The student leaders will attend a training session over the summer where they will learn how to lead a book discussion, how to involve all students, how to work with the adult readers in their groups, and how to foster an environment of respect for all.

 The teachers, administrators, and staff selected their books just before the end of the school year.
 One adult will be present for the entirety of every discussion to support the student leaders, to model appropriate book discussion behavior, and to participate as active members of the group.
 During professional development in August, faculty, administrators, and staff will review the expectations and objectives for the project, including the rubrics that will be used for assessment.